 2017 Highlights Series

 As BOSH evolves, grows and improves, it allows you to focus on making your deployments more secure.
-Find out more about this process in this talk from Saman Alvi and Dale Wick of Pivotal.
+Find out more about this process in this talk from Saman Alvi and Dale Wick of VMware.

 Users face certain pain points with existing deployments, such as storing ssh key certificates and passwords in plaintext when creating a manifest for deployment.
 This can become a problem if shared in GitHub or a BOSH Slack channel, as it’s sensitive information.